ccswbs/web-components/docs/components/uofg-modal/readme.md

 Type: `boolean`

-A promise which will resolve to true (if the modal opened) or false (if the modal closed).
+A boolean which is true if the modal opened or false if the modal closed.

 ## Shadow Parts